jere-mie/blog-old/_posts/2022-12-27-working-with-xv6.md

 make qemu-nox
 ```

 Congratulations!
 You've now installed and run XV6.
 You can play around and try out the different commands.
-When you want to exit XV6, just type `ctrl-x a` in the terminal and you should be brought back to your original shell.
+When you want to exit XV6, just type `ctrl-a x` in the terminal and you should be brought back to your original shell.

 Pro tip: run `make clean` to clean up and remove all of the compiled files if you're actively working on something.
 It will make the directory a little cleaner and easier to find what you're looking for.